Comparing FiberCore (OTCMKTS:FBCE) & Corning (OTCMKTS:GLW)

-FiberCore (OTCMKTS:FBCE) and Corning (NYSE:GLW) are both computer and technology companies, but which is the better investment?
-We will contrast the two companies based on the strength of their earnings, institutional ownership, valuation, profitability, risk, analyst recommendations and dividends.
+Corning (NYSE:GLW) and FiberCore (OTCMKTS:FBCE) are both computer and technology companies, but which is the better business?
+We will compare the two companies based on the strength of their valuation, earnings, dividends, analyst recommendations, risk, profitability and institutional ownership.

+This table compares Corning and FiberCore’s net margins, return on equity and return on assets.

-This is a breakdown of recent recommendations for FiberCore and Corning, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Corning and FiberCore, as reported by MarketBeat.

 |Sell Ratings